 Responsible for ensuring there is a clearly defined approval process for the evaluation of new products and businesses from an operational perspective.
 The Committee ensures that new products are only approved after full consideration of the risks involved and the establishment of an adequate control environment.

 2.3.6.
-Programme Board & IT Steering Committee
+Programme Board

-The Programme Board and IT Steering Committee oversee significant developments and implementations to ensure that they are carried out in accordance with business plans, IT strategy and policies and conducted to an appropriate standard.
+The Programme Board oversees significant developments and implementations to ensure that they are carried out in accordance with business plans, IT strategy and policies and conducted to an appropriate standard.